-- A PD Hard Reset - The Port Partners or Cable Plug(s) are disconnected - A Data Role Swap - A Cable Reset (only exits Modes active in the Cable Plug(s)) Plug's Active Modes)
+- A PD Hard Reset - The Port Partners or Cable Plug(s) are disconnected - A Cable Reset (only exits the Cable Plug's Active Modes)

 The Initiator shall return to USB Operation within tVDMExitMode of a disconnect or of Hard Reset Signaling being detected.
-During the Data Role Swap Process an Initiator shall return to USB Operation prior to changing its CG resistor.

 The Responder shall return to either USB operation or USB Safe State within tVDMExitMode of a disconnect or of Hard Reset Signaling being detected.
-During the Data Role Swap Process a Responder shall go to either USB Operation or USB Safe Mode prior to transitioning its CC resistor.